 The Most Common Illegal Drugs Today

-Of the long list of illegal drugs and substances capable of derailing lives, most can be legally prescribed by your family doctor.
+Of the long list of illegal drugs and substances capable of derailing lives and causing drug addiction, most can be legally prescribed by your family doctor.
 Many of these are indisputably known for their highly addictive qualities, depending on the type of drug.
-As such, a large percentage of people who are today, hooked on one or more of the top 10 most common illegal drugs segued into a chronic substance abuse lifestyle as a result of using a habit-forming medication their physician prescribed.
+As such, a large percentage of people who are hooked on one or more of the top 10 most common illegal drugs segued into a chronic substance abuse lifestyle as a result of using a habit-forming medication their physician prescribed.

-The problem with addiction is that its effects stays in character whether you are addicted to a legal or illegal substance.
-Addiction as it is succinctly and simply defined by the National Institute on Drug Abuse (NIDA) is “when a drug user can’t stop taking a drug even if he wants or know the drug is causing harm.”
-Once the transition from a doctor prescribed medication to any one of the top 10 most common illegal drugs occur, people in addiction also find themselves immersed in the problem of skirting the law.
+The problem with street drug/illicit drug addiction is that its effects stay in character on substance abusers whether you are addicted to a legal or illegal substance.
+Addiction as it is succinctly and simply defined by the National Institute on Drug Abuse (NIDA) is “when a drug user can’t stop taking a drug even if he wants or knows the drug is causing harm.”
+Once the transition from a doctor-prescribed medication to any one of the top 10 most commonly abused illegal drugs occur, people in addiction also find themselves immersed in the problem of skirting the law.
 Opioid addiction treatment can help patients overcome their drug and alcohol addictions so they can regain control of their life once again.

-The top 10 most common illegal drugs that threatens the well-being of consumers today include.
+The top 10 most commonly abused illegal drugs that threaten the well-being of consumers today include:

 1.)
-Bath Salts or Synthetic Cathinone, can lead to drug addiction and became popular primarily among young drug users due to ease of accessibility and cost.
-Although this family of drugs has now achieved status as an illegal drug in at least 41 states in the United States with pending legislation in others, its shape shifting characteristics kept it under law enforcement radar for many years.
+The illicit drug, Bath Salts or Synthetic Cathinone, can lead to drug addiction and became popular primarily among young drug users due to ease of accessibility and cost.
+Although this family of drugs has now achieved status as an illegal drug in at least 41 states in the United States with pending legislation in others, its shape-shifting characteristics kept it under law enforcement radar for many years.
 This fairly new family of recreational drugs may contain one or more chemicals such as mephedrone, methylone, and 3,4-methylenedioxypyrovalerone (MDPV) from the Khat plant.
-The ingenuous name given to this product belies its true effects that ranges from euphoria, hallucinations, paranoia, panic attacks to violent behavior, headache, nausea and heart palpitations.
+The ingenious name given to this product belies its true effects which range from euphoria, hallucinations, paranoia, and panic attacks to violent behavior, headache, nausea, and heart palpitations.

 2.)
-Crack Cocaine is a type of drug – street drug – that is considered one of the most common illegal drugs because of its potency, ease of accessibility and affordability.
-Crack is the street name for cocaine that has been treated with hydrochloride and sodium bicarbonate that transforms it into small chips or rocks for smoking.
+Crack Cocaine is a type of drug – street drug – that is considered one of the most commonly abused illegal drugs because of its potency, ease of accessibility, and affordability.
+Crack is the street name for cocaine that has been treated with hydrochloride and sodium bicarbonate that transforms into small chips or rocks for smoking.
 This method of administration has been shown to heighten the habit-forming potential of crack over the purer powdered form of cocaine.
 Crack is a controlled substance that is illegal to possess, use, or distribute in the United States.
-Despite much concerted effort to crack down on the rampant production and illegal consumption, the highly addictive nature of crack cocaine help to retain its popularity among those already in addiction to this drug.
+Despite much-concerted effort to crack down on the rampant production and illegal consumption, the highly addictive nature of crack cocaine help to retain its popularity among those already in addiction to this drug.

 3.)
 DMT is the abbreviated term for Dimethyltryptamine.
 It is often described as one of the most hardcore psychedelic substances being consumed by humans.
-DMT is known for its rapid onset, intense effect and relatively short activity.
-This drug may be consumed orally, by inhalation or via injection.
+DMT is known for its rapid onset, intense effect, increased heart rate, and relatively short activity.
+This drug may be consumed orally, by inhalation, or via injection.
 The most lasting effect of up to three hours is typically achieved through oral ingestion.
 DMT holds illegal status in most countries.
 In the United States, it is classified as a Schedule I drug under the Controlled Substance ACT (CSA).

 4.)
-Ecstasy is, in essence, 3,4-Methylenedioxymethamphetamine (MDMA).
+Ecstasy is, in essence, Methylenedioxymethamphetamine (MDMA).
 In recent years, this drug has also achieved notoriety as “Molly” through celebrity comments and rap songs.
-Because of its ability to increased empathetic emotions and heightened sensations, it is typically introduced to users in recreational environments.
-Adverse reactions to Ecstasy, as well as other commonly abused drugs, include memory problems, paranoia, rapid heartbeat, addiction and spikes in the body that has been attributed to the cause of death in some cases.
-As MDMA, Ecstasy is listed as a Schedule I drug whose sentencing guideline have been successfully argued as being outdated in some courts of law but is still being upheld in most judicial systems across the nation.
+Because of its ability to increase empathetic emotions and heighten sensations, it is typically introduced to users in recreational environments.
+Adverse reactions to Ecstasy, as well as other commonly abused drugs, include memory problems, paranoia, increased heart rate, addiction, and spikes in the body that has been attributed to the cause of death in some cases.
+As MDMA, Ecstasy is listed as a Schedule I drug whose sentencing guideline has been successfully argued as being outdated in some courts of law but is still being upheld in most judicial systems across the nation.
 If you or someone close to you is using common illicit, drugs, get in touch with the WhiteSands team today.

 6.)
 Heroin has long been recognized as one the most addictive substances and commonly abused drugs known to man.
 Based on scientific studies heroin’s lip solubility allows for rapid passage through the blood-brain barrier making it even more potent than morphine.
-This fast-acting effect, researchers say, is the lure that draws and keep most users addicted to heroin.
+This fast-acting effect, researchers say, is the lure that draws and keeps most users addicted to heroin.
 Heroin is listed as a Schedule I drug with a high potential for abuse and dependence.
 Once an individual becomes dependent on a drug, they require individualized substance abuse and addiction treatment to recover.
 Repeated use coupled with painful withdrawal symptoms is a common reason attributed to the persistent use of this illegal substance.

 7.)
-Marijuana remains one of the most commonly used substances on the planet.
+Marijuana remains one of the most common illicit drugs on the planet.
 Its illegal status has been ferociously challenged for years by advocates of this controversial drug.
 Despite marginal wins to legalize medical marijuana in the United States and an overall softening by the public the federal stance according to the Drug Enforcement Administration retains Marijuana’s status as an illegal Schedule I drug for any purpose.
 As such, those states that allow for the medical or recreational use of marijuana are in defiance of federal law.
 Marijuana’s addictive qualities can make people become dependent on the substance.
 Drug addiction treatment for marijuana can help patients manage their cravings.

 10.)
-Spice “K2” or Synthetic Marijuana is a common illegal substance that bears tepid resemblance to authentic Marijuana.
+Spice “K2” or Synthetic Marijuana is a common illegal substance that bears a tepid resemblance to authentic Marijuana.
 Comprised mainly of shredded plant material that has been sprayed with a chemical to mimic the effects of the THC chemical found in the Cannabis plant.
-The federal classification for this drug has been temporarily placed into Schedule I designation under the CSA with the full effect to implement criminal, civil and administrative penalties for manufacture, distribution, possession, importation and exportation of products in this category the adverse effects of this drug varies based on composition of the batch that makes up each package and long term side effects are still unknown.
+The federal classification for this drug has been temporarily placed into Schedule I designation under the CSA with the full effect to implement criminal, civil, and administrative penalties for manufacture, distribution, possession, importation, and exportation of products in this category the adverse effects of this drug vary based on the composition of the batch that makes up each package and long term side effects are still unknown.